jimboreilly/eye-detection/README.md

 ## CircleDetection

 Runs the Hough transform algorithm on a 2D bit-map of the edges on an image of an eye to detect the pupil

+## Test resources

+Shared images, files, and more to test our subsystems